-- Precast girder segments for the Skyway weigh 300 to 800 tons, the largest ever built in the world.
+- Precast girder segments for the Skyway weigh 300 to 800 tons—the largest ever built in the world.

-The innovative design includes two main sections; a 525-ft-high, asymmetric suspension bridge with a main span of 1263-ft and back span of 591-ft, and a 1.6-mile twin, streamlined concrete segmental skyway approach.
-Located near two major California fault lines, the unique, single-tower of the suspension bridge is comprised of four steel shafts connected by “shear link” beams, designed to protect the load-bearing shafts in the event of an earthquake.
-A single cable gracefully drapes from the tower’s top and loops back below the west end, with slender suspender cables that attach the main cable to girders beneath the road deck.
-The Bay Bridge will be the first suspension bridge constructed with no connection betweent the deck and tower.
-In fact, the self-anchored suspension bridge box girders will be “flowing” at the tower, with the suspenders providing the only connection between the box girders and the tower.
+The design of the Bay Bridge features two main sections: an asymmetric suspension bridge (with a main span of 1263 feet and back span of 591 feet) and a 1.6-mile twin, streamlined concrete segmental skyway.
+Located near two major California fault lines, the unique tower of the suspension bridge is comprised of four steel shafts connected by shear link beams, designed to protect the load-bearing shafts in the event of an earthquake.
+A single cable gracefully drapes from the tower’s top and loops back below the west end, with slender suspender cables that attach the main cable to the girders beneath the deck of the roadway.
+The Bay Bridge is also the first suspension bridge constructed with no connection between the deck and tower.
+Its suspenders provide the only connection between the box girders and the tower.

 The Skyway makes up the longest section of the new East Span.
 Featuring sweeping, side-by-side decks, the bridge accommodates total of10 lanes of traffic in both directions and a steel bicycle/pedestrian path on the south side—said to be the longest bike path over water in the world.
 With the construction of the Skyway, engineers have witnessed significant advancements in concrete bridge design and construction.

 The Skyway was designed with an optimum span length of 524 feet.
 The viaducts are composed of five frames to reduce the number of expansion joints needed.
 The frames serve the dual purpose of accommodating sliding movement but maintaining rigidity to resist seismic motion.
 California’s largest public works project affords a sweeping panorama for motorists, pedestrians, and bicyclists alike.